JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 .. note::

-   There are still problems launching the ecflow GUI, although the package is installed.
+   ``spack-stack-1.4.0`` is not yet supported with the Arm clang/flang compilers.
+Use Intel instead.

 .. note::

-   spack-stack is not yet officially supported on Nautilus.
-Test installations for a limited set of packages are in ``/p/app/projects/NEPTUNE/spack-stack/spack-stack-add-nautilus/envs/jedi-fv3-intel-2021.5.0/`` and ``WORK IN PROGRESS``, respectively.
+   There are still problems launching the ecflow GUI, although the package is installed.

 .. _Preconfigured_Sites_Casper: